A creative catalyst

 The Dukes is a catalyst space: a facilitator for artists to create, providing them with the resources, skills and space to develop their work and practice.
 The Dukes places artists centrally and we ensure our talent development programmes are designed, informed and delivered by artists.

 Open space is a free R & D space open to all North West Based artists in our Moor Space*.
-The space is available Mondays, Thursdays and Fridays: 10 am – 6 pm, Tuesdays & Wednesdays: 10am – 4 pm.
+The space is available - subject to existing scheduled activities Mondays, Thursdays and Fridays: 10 am – 6 pm, Tuesdays & Wednesdays: 10am – 4 pm.

 The offer is for space, working light and 13a power only, it does not include technical support.

-Any sharing’s of work in progress can be free or Pay What You Decide, public facing, or industry only/closed shop.
+Any sharing’s of work in progress can be free or Pay What You Decide but need to be invite only.

 Please download and complete the Open Space pre-arrival form and send to firstname.lastname@example.org

 *compromise may sometimes be needed and Gallery Space may be offered instead.

 Additionally, The Dukes lends support to selected companies (not an open-call opportunity) for an 18-month – 2-year period on projects that are aligned with The Dukes' artistic and strategic ambitions.

 Creative Collaborators receive the ongoing support of free space for rehearsals and administration, access to technical support and production facilities plus tailored marketing support.
 Work may be premiered in the season programme either as work in progress or full production.
 The Dukes also offers advocacy within Venues North and other relevant networks and events.